 Plant fossils are another group of fossils that are easy to find.
 Many plant fossils are found as impressions, which show a print of the plant but doesn't contain organic materials.
 The first land plants are liverworts, found 472 mya.

 An interesting group of plant fossils is the petrified forest, where many tree trunks are fossilized at the same time.
 An example is the petrified forest in Namibia, where the tree trunks are approximately 250 mya.
 There are also petrified forests in Mississippi, California, Arizona and Washington.

-Benton M. J. Vertebrate Palaeontology Wiley-Blackwell 2005: http://books.google.co.za/books?id=SyJO3vpCk8AC
+Benton M. J. Vertebrate Palaeontology Wiley-Blackwell 2005: https://books.google.co.za/books?id=SyJO3vpCk8AC

-Carroll R. "Earliest Animals Were Sea Sponges, Fossils Hint" National Geographic News February 4, 2009 http://news.nationalgeographic.com/news/2009/02/090204-oldest-animals.html
+Carroll R. "Earliest Animals Were Sea Sponges, Fossils Hint" National Geographic News February 4, 2009 https://news.nationalgeographic.com/news/2009/02/090204-oldest-animals.html